For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 |

-interest, I have posted an article of mine recently published in The
+I have posted an article of mine recently published in The Statistician, on

-Statistician, on the subject of historical trends in dropped catches in
+the subject of historical trends in dropped catches in Tests.
+The conclusion

-Tests.
-The conclusion seems to be that catching standards have improved over
+seems to be that catching standards have improved over generations, but

-generations, but probably not as much as many modern commentators frequently
+probably not as much as many modern commentators frequently claim.
+There has

 think that this study breaks new ground. ********